This post is also available in: Svenska

 One in 1,000 children suffer from acute measles infection in the brain, measles encephalitis.
 It is a disease that can both cause permanent brain damage and can lead to death.

 A feared complication to measles is called Subacute Sclerosing Panencephalitis.
-This occurs five to thirty years after the measles disease, but usually around 10-12 years afterward.
+This occurs five to thirty years after the measles disease, but usually around 10-12 years afterwards.
 It means that the sufferer gradually loses brain function and dies.
 There is no cure.
-This complication has previously been perceived as extremely rare, but recent research suggests that about one in 1,300 sufferers will receive it.
+This complication has previously been perceived as extremely rare.
+But recent research suggests that about 1 in 1,300 sufferers will receive it.
 Among children who suffer from measles before the age of 12 months, the risk is even higher.

-Although the vast majority of people who get measles survive, deaths can occur in countries with modern health care.
-About 1 in 500 infected die, and the risk is greater for infants.
+Although the vast majority of people who get mealses survive, deaths can occur in countries with modern health care.
+Roughly 1 in 500 individuals who contract measles succumb to the disease, with a higher risk observed among infants.

 Globally and historically, measles has been one of the major child killers.
-Although more and more children survive thanks to vaccination, clean water and better food, 245 children a day die of measles in the world.
+While an increasing number of children now survive due to vaccinations, improved access to clean water, and better nutrition, it remains a sobering fact that 245 children around the world lose their lives to measles each day.
 All these deaths could be avoided if the whole world were vaccinated against measles.

 Babies and measles transmission

 Most people who are not vaccinated against measles are children under 18 months of age.
-The Swedish National Immunization Program provides the MMR vaccine at 18 months of age.
+The children vaccination programme in Sweden provides the MMR vaccine at 18 months of age.
 You can get the vaccine earlier if you are going to a country with a measles epidemic.
 In several county councils you have to pay for the vaccine yourself if you want a vaccination before 12 months.
 In some counties you may also go to a vaccination agency to do so.
 If you vaccinate before 12 months then you need to vaccinate again at 18 months to ensure lasting protection.

 Vaccination against measles started in Sweden during the 1970s.
 First, one dose of the vaccine, and then in 1982 with two doses.
 The second dose was introduced because one dose did not provide full protection in all vaccinated people.
 If you have not had measles and were born before 1981, it may be worthwhile having an extra dose as an adult, to ensure that you are fully protected.
 If you have not had measles and have not received a vaccine as a child, for example because your parents chose to abstain, it is a very good idea to have the two doses of vaccine.
 Go to a vaccination agency.